 Working with Child Tables: Enhancing Data Visibility

 Child tables are a powerful feature in iVendNext that allow you to manage multi-row data within a single document—such as line items in a Sales Order or tasks in a Project.
 However, default settings often limit visibility, showing only a few columns or requiring clicks to view details.
+This article will teach you how to:

 Enable/disable editable grids for streamlined data entry.